uri2x/php-cql/README.md

     @param string $passwd Password in case authentication is needed.
     @param string $dbname Keyspace to use upon connection.
     @param int    $port   Port to connect to.
+    @param int    $retries: Number of connection retries (default: 3, useful for persistent connections in case of timeouts).

     @return int The socket descriptor used.
 FALSE if unable to connect.